oceandatainterop/nc-eTAG/README.md

 of electronic tagging data representative of products from a range of instrument manufacturers.
 The template specifications provide a roadmap for technical implementation of standards compliant, archive quality data files by data providers and tag manufacturers alike.

-In future netCDF CDL templates for acoustic telemetry datasets may developed and hosted here as well.
+In future netCDF CDL templates for acoustic telemetry datasets may be developed and hosted here as well.
 Any such materials currently available should be considered preliminary drafts.